educational-resources-and-services/bibletags-widget/README.md

 #### Running

-* Open `test.html?widget=production&data=production` in a browser.
+* `npm run dev`
-  * You will need to refresh with each change.
+  * You will need to refresh the browser page with each change.
-  * To test a deployed build, add a `build` query parameter.
+  * To test a deployed build, add the appropriate value to either the `build` or `testBuild` query parameter.

 ### bibletags-versification